Quantitative Languages Defined by Functional Automata: Realizability Problem

+The encoding in the previous subsection relies on the use of a nondeterminism.
+When the automata are deterministic, we recover decidability by considering suitable variants of classical games played on graphs, and prove that they are solvable in ${\sf NP}\cap{\sf coNP}$.

-\begin{proof} We first consider the case of deterministic \Sum-automata.
-Let $A = (Q=Q_O\uplus Q_I,q_I,F,\delta=\delta_I\cup \delta_O,\gamma)$ be a deterministic \Sum-automaton.
-Without lost of generality, we assume that $A$ contains only one accepting state denoted by $f$ which is absorbing.
-Then we consider $A$ as a finite state game arena and compute the set of states $S \subseteq Q$ from which player~$1$ can force a visit to the accepting state $f$.
-Note that from any state $s$ in $S$, player~$1$ has a strategy to force a visit to $f$ within $n$ steps, where $n=|Q|$.
-Note also that by determinacy, the complement of this set is the set of states of $A$ from which player~$2$ has a strategy to prevent a visit to $f$.
-Clearly, player~$1$ has to avoid the states in $Q \setminus S$ at all cost and so they can be removed from $A$.
+\begin{thm} Let $V\in\{\Sum,\Avg,\Dsum,\Ratio\}$.
+The realizability problem for deterministic $V$-automata is in ${\sf NP}\cap{\sf coNP}.$ \end{thm} \begin{proof} We first consider the case of deterministic \Sum-automata.
+Let $A = (Q=Q_O\uplus Q_I,q_I,F,\delta,\gamma)$ be a deterministic \Sum-automaton.
+Without loss of generality, we assume that $A$ contains only one accepting state denoted by $f$ which is absorbing\footnote{Note that in our setting Player O has the ability to stop the game by means of the special symbol $\dashv$.
+Therefore, it is sufficient to redirect the transition labeled by $\dashv$ to a unique absorbing final state.}.
+Then we consider $A$ as a finite state game arena and compute the set of states $S \subseteq Q$ from which player~$O$ can force a visit to the accepting state $f$.
+Note that from any state $s$ in $S$, player~$O$ has a strategy to force a visit to $f$ within $n$ steps, where $n=|Q|$.
+Note also that by determinacy, the complement of this set is the set of states of $A$ from which player~$I$ has a strategy to prevent a visit to $f$.
+Clearly, player~$O$ has to avoid the states in $Q \setminus S$ at all cost and so they can be removed from $A$.
 Let $A'$ be $A$ where we have kept only the states in $S$.

 Now, we construct from $A'$ a finite tree as follows.
-We unfold $A'$ and stop a branch at a node when: \begin{itemize} \item it is labeled with $f$ and the sum of the weights on the branch up to the node is equal to $c > 0$, \item it is labeled by a state $q$ that already appears on the branch from the root to the node.
+We unfold $A'$ and stop a branch at a node when: \begin{itemize} \item it is labeled with $f$ and the sum of the weights on the branch up to the node is equal to $c > \nu$, \item it is labeled by a state $q$ that already appears on the branch from the root to the node.
 We call the node where $q$ already appears the {\em ancestor} of the leaf. \end{itemize}

 Let us note $L$ the set of leafs of this finite tree.
-We then partition the leafs of this tree into $L_1$, the set of leafs that are good for player~$1$ and $L_2$, the set of leafs that are good for player~$2$. $L_1$ contains: \begin{itemize} \item $(C_1)$ the leafs that are annotated with $f$ and for which the sum of weights is strictly positive and \item $(C_2)$ the leafs labeled with a repeating state and for which the sum of weights from the root to the leaf is strictly larger than the sum of weights from the root to the ancestor. \end{itemize}
+We then partition the leafs of this tree into $L_1$, the set of leafs that are good for player~$O$ and $L_2$, the set of leafs that are good for player~$I$. $L_1$ contains: \begin{itemize} \item $(C_1)$ the leafs that are annotated with $f$ and for which the sum of weights is strictly greater than the realizability threshold $\nu$, and \item $(C_2)$ the leafs labeled with a repeating state and for which the sum of weights from the root to the leaf is strictly larger than the sum of weights from the root to the ancestor. \end{itemize}